 Onondaga County Wegmans grocery stores and Green Hills Market, in Syracuse, are year-round collection points for household batteries.
 OCRRA workers collect batteries from these sites each week.
 Residents can also drop off batteries at the Rock Cut Road Transfer Station as well as participate in a curbside collection of batteries during July.
 Residents do not pay any fees for battery recycling.
 Batteries are currently separated, due to new federal regulations, into alkaline, rechargeable and button.

-Alkalines are currently sent to a nearby landfill for proper disposal, rechargeables are sent at no cost to Call2Recycle® for recycling, and button batteries are shipped for hazardous material removal and recycling.
-OCRRA's cost for proper disposal in 2010 was approximately \$30,000, including disposal, transport, battery sorting and weekly battery collection costs from local Wegmans.
-OCRRA collected more than 81 tons of batteries in 2010, 6 tons of which were rechargeable (includes lead acid batteries and rechargeables sent to Call 2 Recycle®).
+Alkaline batteries are currently recycled through a "Foundation Program" paid for by the Corporation For Battery Recycling (CBR), previously OCRRA paid to have them disposed of.
+Rechargeable batteries are sent at no cost to Call2Recycle® for recycling, and button batteries are shipped for hazardous material removal and recycling.
+OCRRA's cost for recycling in 2013 beyond the financial support provided by CBR was approximately \$30,000, including, battery sorting and weekly battery collection costs from local Wegmans.
+OCRRA collected more than 89 tons of batteries in 2013; over 8 tons of which were rechargeable (includes lead acid batteries and rechargeable batteries sent to Call2Recycle®).